Passive Restraints

 Passive Restraints is the second EP by American rock band Clutch, released in April 1992 via Earache Records.
+A reissue called Impetus was released in 1997 with extra songs.

 Recording and release

 It was a three-song EP with some early punk/metal tracks that don't make the live set list much anymore, though they were a good example of their influence by bands such as Bad Brains.
 Vocalist Neil Fallon stated, after hearing Bad Brains on their debut self-titled album, Bad Brains: